tudo-aqua/z3-turnkey/README.md

 The `install_name_tool` binary is discovered as follows:
 1. If the project parameter `install_name_tool` is set, its value is used.
 2. Else, `install_name_tool` is tried and used if it exists.
 This should be the case on OS X.
-3. Else, `x86_64-apple-darwin-install_name_tool` is tried and used if it exists.
-This should be the case for Linux with cctools-port.
+3. Else, `llvm-install-name-tool` is tried and used if it exists.
+This should be the case on other OSes with LLVM installed.
 4. Else, the build fails.

 Without an `install_name_tool`, a build can be created by setting the parameter to the `true` application.
 However, the